abhit2code/MedicalDiagnosisChatBot/README.md

-A Chatbot Where the user first self reports the symptoms and then the Chatbots inquire more symptoms to arrive at the diagnosis result.
+A Chatbot where the user first self reports the symptoms and then the Chatbots inquire more symptoms to arrive at the diagnosis result.

 Currently the chatbot supports following Diseases Medical Diagnosis:

 Esophagitis,
 Enteritis,
 Asthma,